Logo

 • Connection reduces resistance

-Real life example: A child melts down at the same time nightly because their nervous system is overloaded, not because they hate homework.
+Parent story: A child melts down at the same time every night because their nervous system is overloaded—not because they dislike homework.

 When should I involve the school about homework problems?

-Collaboration with teachers is essential, even without an IEP or 504.
+Collaboration with teachers is essential—even without an IEP or 504 plan.

 • Early communication prevents ongoing frustration